How To Get Rid Of Ants In Bathroom Drain | A Complete Guide

 Natural Ant Spray

 If you face severe ant infestations, you can get rid of them quickly and efficiently by using natural ant sprays.
-Mix peppermint oil with tree oil and cayenne pepper in a bottle.
-This mixture in a spray bottle should be used to spray bathroom floor corners and other dump areas surrounding the bathroom.
+Mix peppermint oil with tea tree oil and cayenne pepper in a bottle.
+This mixture should be used to spray bathroom floor corners and other dump areas surrounding the bathroom.

 Once ants get into contact with the bait solution, they die instantly.
 After this, make sure to clean the bathroom thoroughly and clean the dead ants.
 The residue should also be washed off to leave the bathroom sparkling clean.
 Since ants like to move around, you can place these bait traps on their pathways.